SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

-### Problems that occur when floating and intuition
+### Problems that occur when floating and intuition facts

 ---